MeshUDF: Fast and Differentiable Meshing of Unsigned Distance Field Networks: Method

 We now present our core contribution, a fast and differentiable approach to extracting triangulated isosurfaces from unsigned distance fields produced by a neural network.
 Let us consider a network that implements a function

-where $\bc \in \mathbb{R}^C$ is a parameter vector; $\bx$ is a 3D point; $s$ is the Euclidean distance to a surface.
-Depending on the application, $\bc$ can either represent only a latent code that parameterizes the surface or be the concatenation of such a code and the network parameters.

-In Sec.~\ref{sec:mesh}, we propose an approach to creating a triangulated mesh $M=(V,F)$ with vertices $V$ and facets $F$ from the $0$-levelset of the scalar field $\phi(\bc, \cdot)$.
+where $\bz \in \mathbb{R}^C$ is a parameter vector; $\bx$ is a 3D point; $s$ is the Euclidean distance to a surface.
+Depending on the application, $\bz$ can either represent only a latent code that parameterizes the surface or be the concatenation of such a code and the network parameters.
+In Sec.~\ref{sec:mesh}, we propose an approach to creating a triangulated mesh $M=(V,F)$ with vertices $V$ and facets $F$ from the $0$-levelset of the scalar field $\phi(\bz, \cdot)$.
 Note that it could also apply to non-learned UDFs, as shown in the supplementary material.
-In Sec.~\ref{sec:differentiating}, we show how to make the vertex coordinates differentiable with respect to $\bc$.
+In Sec.~\ref{sec:differentiating}, we show how to make the vertex coordinates differentiable with respect to $\bz$.
 This allows refinement of shape codes or network parameters with losses directly defined on the mesh.